 The main benefit of SD-WAN is that it dynamically combines private MPLS networks, public fixed line broadband internet and mobile broadband, routing data traffic in the most efficient way possible for the given application.
 Ultimately, SD-WAN intends to improve the end-user network application experience without compromising security or increasing routing management complexity, and provides networking application visibility in the process.

-SD-WAN is not just private networks over the public internet, done cheaply as some service providers attempting to enter the telco space are touting.
-The confidence and control offered by MPLS connections still form an integral part SD-WAN as the carriage of sensitive real-time traffic.
+SD-WAN is not just private networks over the public Internet, done cheaply as some service providers attempting to enter the telco space are touting.
+The confidence and control offered by MPLS connections still form an integral part of SD-WAN.

 Every business has IT infrastructure that is unique to their needs and requires a tailored set of systems and applications across the entire stack.
 A one-size-fits-all SD-WAN solution may not cover all bases and a blanket MPLS solution might not cut it, but by incorporating the two into a hybrid IT model, businesses can get the best of both technologies.